crescolincs/low-carbon-energy-industry/content/_index.md

            - **Industrial Decarbonisation:** The Humber industrial cluster is leading the world in large-scale decarbonisation projects, applying technologies including carbon capture usage and storage (CCUS) and low carbon hydrogen.

-           - **The Circular Economy:** Lincolnshire is home to high-growth business clusters producing energy, innovative fuels and products from waste; and improving agrifood sector sustainability through food waste recycling and recycled food packaging.
+           - **The Circular Economy:** Lincolnshire is home to high-growth business clusters producing energy, innovative fuels and products from waste, and improving agrifood sector sustainability through food waste recycling and recycled food packaging.

            - **Offshore Renewable Energy:** Lincolnshire is home to the UK’s leading offshore renewables hub, focused on Grimsby.
 Ambitious UK sourcing targets are creating significant growth opportunities for businesses throughout the supply chain.
      ctatext: about Lincolnshire’s low carbon market growth opportunities